ferdousmikdad/Vecto/README.md

-# SVG Marketplace - Implementation Guide
+# Vecto - Implementation Guide

 This guide explains how to properly set up and implement the redesigned SVG Marketplace with best practices.